 Reward good behaviour

 Everyone feels good when they are told they are doing a good job.
 This makes you want to persevere and try harder.
 You can use either verbal praise or physical rewards to complement the swimming lesson.
 Remember high fives, thumbs ups, a kiss or a cuddle will go a long way.

+This is one of the most important swimming tips that parents need to remember.
 Make sure that you are realistic with your expectations and consider your child’s development.
-A two year old is going to have a different attention span than a 7 year old.
+A two-year-old is going to have a different attention span than a 7-year-old.
 Remember to keep instructions simple, clear and follow all instructions with a visual demonstration.